 Should you encounter any difficulties when registering or accessing your online account, please follow this link.

 Patient Participation Group

-The aim of the Patient Participation Group (PPG) is to work in partnership with the practice and to strengthen the relationship between the practice and patients.
-The PPG is open to all patients registered at the practice and all practice staff.
-For more information about our PPG please click here.
+The aim of the Patient Participation Group (PPG) is to work in partnership with the Living Well Partnership and to strengthen the relationship between the practices and patients.
+The PPG is open to all patients registered at all practices within the Living Well Partnership and all Living Well Partnership staff.
+For more information about the Living Well Partnerships PPG please click here.

-Please see the noticeboards in the waiting rooms for details of the next PPG meeting which is always held at St Lukes Surgery.
+Please see the noticeboards in waiting rooms for details of the next Living Well Partnership PPG meeting which are rotated between sites.
 New members are always welcome.
-Drop into either surgery for more information should you wish to come along.
+Drop into your surgery for more information should you wish to come along or join.

 Friends & Family Test

 The Friends and Family Test is a way for all patients to give feedback quickly and have their say on the care and treatment they experience across the NHS in England.
 It helps to improve local healthcare services for everyone by highlighting what is working well and what can be improved.
 The FFT has been in use in some hospital services since 2013 and is now expanding to more parts of the NHS, including GP practices from December 2014.
 For full details, see www.nhs.uk/friendsandfamily

 All Living Well Partnership surgeries are able to offer you the opportunity to participate in this survey.
 You can pick up a survey card the next time you visit your surgery, you can use the iPads - where available - often located in the reception area of surgeries, or complete online here: